 The trading and champagne house based in Aÿ

-in the Champagne region was founded in 1584 by winemaker Pierre Gosset.
+region was founded in 1584 by winemaker Pierre Gosset.
 At that time, he mainly produced still wines.
 Two areas were competing for the favour of the royal table at the time, namely Aÿ and Beaune in Burgundy, much further south.
 Eventually, Gosset gained the privilege of serving wines at the table of the French King Henry IV

 (1553-1610).
 When the triumph of champagne